mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	> _Build succeeded  86.9 seconds_

 Perhaps the biggest problem with dependencies is that very often they are extremely slow compile.
 It takes nearly 90 seconds to compile a fresh project with Firebase added to it on my M1 MacBook Pro.
 That is nearly 90 seconds just to compile Firebase, not including all the code that needs to be built for your application.

+This means every time you do a clean on your project you incur a minimum 90 second cost to rebuild.
+Or if you change branches to work on a different feature, again you are most likely going to incur that 90 second cost again.
+This time really starts to add up.

 Now this does not apply to Apple’s frameworks because those frameworks are all pre-compiled and included automatically.
 There is no compile-time penalty to using Core Location.
 It’s just ambiently always there.
 This downside mostly applies to 3rd party frameworks, such as Firebase, or web socket libraries, and more.